danieletomarchio/Matrix-and-multivariate-normal-mixtures/README.md

 Please note that the following packages, already listed in the DESCRIPTION file, must be pre-installed on the user's system to install our package successfully: data.table, LaplacesDemon, mclust, mnormt, Rcpp, RcppArmadillo, tensor, tidyr.

+EDIT: Version 1.1.0.
+A seed argument has been added to both initialization functions for reproducibility.